Suhani Si Ek Ladki: 7 years later

 Suhani gives birth to twins.
 Yuvaan lives with her and Yuvaani lives with Yuvraj.
-Yuvraj and Suhani have separated after Yuvraj blamed her for the letting Saajan stay and cause the explosion.
+Yuvraj and Suhani have separated after Yuvraj blamed her for letting Saajan stay and cause the explosion.
 Soumya lives in the Birla house with her daughter Krishna.
 Upon becoming a successful fashion designer, Suhani learns Yuvaani is alive and visits the Birlas.
-She and Yuvraj decide to remarry for Yuvaan and Yuvaani's sakes.
+She and Yuvraj decide to remarry for Yuvaan and Yuvaani's sake.

 On their wedding day, Chandrakala replaces Yuvraj with Sambhav.
 Chandrakala tries to kill Suhani and Yuvraj tries to find the culprit; Sambhav protects Chandrakala.
 It is revealed the real culprit is Chandrakala's evil twin sister Lavanya, who has kept the real Chandrakala in captivity.
 Suhani exposes her truth and Lavanya is sent to jail.
 Unaware of Sambhav's role in the conspiracy, Suhani remains married to him.
 He mistreats and threatens her with harming Yuvraj to make her obey him.
 Yuvraj discovers his plan and rescues Suhani, but Sambhav shoots him in the leg and rapes Suhani.
 She and Yuvraj burn him alive.